 The weld equipment and consuambles purchased in a weld shop are

-always a reflection of the weld or fabrication managers expertise.
+always a reflection of the weld or fabrication managers and engineers weld expertise.

 Take a moment look around your weld shop.
 Watch as the weld personnel "play with their MIG and flux cored weld controls".
 Evaluate

-why you are using a wide variety of unnecessary weld consumables and weld equipment.
+why the shop is using a wide variety of unnecessary weld consumables and weld equipment.

-Go to your gas cylinder rack and ask your self whay there are more than two gas mixes.
-Chat with the purchasing mgr and find out how much was spent last year on grinding wheels and other equipment used for cleaning welds.
+Visit the gas cylinder rack and ask your self why there are more than two gas mixes.
+Chat with the purchasing mgr. and find out how much was wasted last year on grinding wheels and other equipment used for cleaning welds.
 And last, find out how much was paid last year for service, repair and maintenance costs" associated with the electronically sensitive

 welding equipment and weld guns purchased.